 Another important consideration is data accessibility.

 Using a legacy system, you can only access data on-site.
-It means that the owner or manager needs to be present physically on the site to operate or access the back-office.
-But note that, companies like military, government agencies, and more have a lot of confidential information to store, and traditional server works best for them.
-Not only it keeps the information safe, but it also helps with saving a vast amount of information with ease.
+It means that the owner or manager needs to be present physically on the site to operate or access the back office.
+But note that, companies like the military, government agencies, and more have a lot of confidential information to store, and traditional server works best for them.
+Not only it keep the information safe, but it also helps with saving a vast amount of information with ease.

 Data Losing Risk

 However, you get a slight advantage over cloud-based POS software.
 Here, the data is automatically backed up in the cloud.
 So even if you lose a file, delete it accidentally, or the system crashes, you can immediately restore it.
-In fact, many advanced software stores the deleted files for 30 days before it completely removes it.
+In fact, many advanced software stores the deleted files for 30 days before they completely remove them.
 You can easily retrieve the deleted documents.

 Hardware